The Firm advises companies, boards of directors, compensation committees, management teams and individual executives.

 Group lawyers also deploy extensive experience in the design and implementation of tax-qualified employee benefit plans and in advising on related compliance and fiduciary matters under the Employee Retirement Income Security Act and the Internal Revenue Code.
 The practice includes ongoing advice to plan sponsors and advice on plan termination, mergers and other transitional issues that arise in the transactional context.

-SELECTED REPRESENTATIONSRecent Sullivan & Cromwell executive compensation and benefits experience as counsel to companies includes representations of:
+SELECTED REPRESENTATIONSRecent Sullivan & Cromwell executive compensation experience as counsel to companies includes representations of:

 - AirTran Holdings, in connection with its $3.4 billion acquisition by Southwest Airlines.